 Auberge de Noves (B,L)

 In the foothills of the Lubéron, the rocky, mineral-rich soil produces abundant fruit: plump black figs, almonds, cherries, myriad varieties of apples and berries, peaches, and melons, not to mention olives and grapes.
-Visit a local honey producer and taste an array of herb-infused sweetness: some 250 hives of bees draw nectar from a variety of plants including lavender, rosemary, linden, chestnut, and acacia, giving each honey a distinctive flavor.
-Stop in the delightful village of Isle-sur-la-Sorgue to wander through its renowned market, which lines the banks of the Sorgue River.
+Visit a confectioner specializing in nougat, take a short stroll through the family's almond orchard and learn about traditional methods used to harvest honey on site.
+Stop in the delightful village of Isle-sur-la-Sorgue and wander the tranquil banks of the Sorgue River.
 Enjoy time at leisure to explore the auberge and its surroundings this afternoon.
 In the evening, tie on an apron for a lively cooking class in the historic kitchens of La Mirande in Avignon’s old city, followed by dinner at the elegant restaurant.

 Auberge de Noves (B,D)

-Drive through the vineyards and hamlet-topped hills to another glorious farmers market in Saint-Rémy-de-Provence, where Vincent van Gogh spent some of his last months.
+Drive through the vineyards and hamlet-topped hills to another glorious farmers market in Arles, an ancient port city of great importance to the Phoenicians and Romans, and where Vincent van Gogh spent some of his last years.
 At the foot of Les Alpilles, a range of limestone crags, take a walk in the sculpture-filled gardens of the Mas des Figues and learn about the owner’s philosophy on cultivation.
 Visit the potager (vegetable garden), the herb and flower gardens, and a field where truffles are produced.
 We’ll cap off the visit with a farm-to-table meal al fresco, featuring ingredients fresh from the gardens we’ve visited.
 Next up: an olive mill set amid twisting, silver olive trees, where a tasting will reveal the many subtle flavors this vital oil can embody.
 End the day with a visit and tasting of wines at Domaine de Beaurenard, one of the world-class vineyards in Châteauneuf-du-Pape.
 Celebrate your discovery of the farms and tables of southern France at a farewell reception and dinner at the Auberge de Noves, where chef Robert Lalleman presides in the kitchen.